 The blessing is our people that we get to do life with, and seeing joy on their faces is the best .

 “I love hearing the good stories.
 I absolutely love them whether they’re mine or someone elses’.
 This one was definitely a sweet one for me.” ( Julia)

 The purse has been given a name.
 We affectionately call him , ” Louis..”.
 He has officially become a member of the family.
 We may be nuts.. but we are ok with that .

 It was also sweet for me.
-My friend Kathy has done and given so much to me.
+My friend Kathy has given so much to me.
 She had been by my side through multiple upheavals, and traumatic events.
 She sticks.
 She does not run away .
 She links arms with me.
 She has been, and continues to be a lifelong friend who I am blessed to do life with.
 Such a provision.

 I marvel at the complicated and challenging situations in life, but having friends who link arms with you, support and love you, and listen to the innermost flailings of your cracked up heart is one of the most priceless gifts imaginable.